comunica/Article-ISWC2023-SolidQuery/content/introduction.md

 While LTQP has mainly been a theoretically interesting technique, it has not seen any practical use so far, in particular because of performance concerns.

+While the [Linked Data principles](cite:cites linkeddata) provide us with the ability to apply the follow-your-nose principle, decentralized environments such as Solid provide additional structural properties on top of these principles that allow us to make additional assumptions about data, documents, and their organization during query execution.
+For example, Solid makes use of the [Linked Data Platform specification](cite:cites spec:ldp) to provide completeness guarantees when finding data within vaults, and it provides the [Type Index](cite:cites spec:typeindex) to enable type-based document discovery.

 In this work, we prove that LTQP can be an effective paradigm, if we exploit specific structural properties within decentralized environments